neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 ### Applying a Recipe

-Recipes can integrated into training flows with a couple of lines of code by using a `ScheduledModifierManager` that wraps the pytorch `Optimizer` step.
+Recipes can integrated into training flows with a couple of lines of code by using a `ScheduledModifierManager` that wraps the PyTorch `Optimizer` step.
 An example of how this is done can be found [here](https://github.com/neuralmagic/sparseml/blob/main/docs/source/code.md#pytorch-sparsification).

 For this example, we can use the `sparseml/integrations/pytorch/vision.py` script.
 This script runs a PyTorch training flow that is modified by a `ScheduledModifierManager` and takes a recipe as an input.
 It natively supports ResNet-50 and other popular image classification models.

-To prune a ResNet-50 model trained on the imagenette dataset with the recipe above, run the following command.
+To prune a ResNet-50 model trained on the Imagenette dataset with the recipe above, run the following command.
-If the imagenette dataset has not been downloaded yet, the script will automatically download it to the given `--dataset-path`.
+If the Imagenette dataset has not been downloaded yet, the script will automatically download it to the given `--dataset-path`.
 If you have a local copy of the dataset, `--dataset-path` may be updated.

-*note:* if an out of memory exception occurs, the train batch size should be lowered to fit on your device
+*Note:* If an out of memory exception occurs, the train batch size should be lowered to fit on your device

 ```bash
 cd sparseml